-- 5. A letter was sent to the Dudley Federation of Tenants' and Residents' Associations (DFTRA) on 31 January, 2011 outlining the Government's guidance and the effects in terms of the rent increase.
-The views of DFTRA were reported orally at the meeting of the Cabinet on 9th February, 2011. - 6.
+- 5. A letter was sent to the Dudley Federation of Tenants' and Residents' Associations (DFTRA) on 31 January 2011 outlining the Government's guidance and the effects in terms of the next rent increase.
+The views of DFTRA will be reported verbally at the Cabinet meeting. - 6.
 In addition to the rents discussed above, we currently apply service charges in certain properties in respect of items such as furniture, overnight support or the use of a communal aerial.
-The Cabinet, at its meeting held on 9th February, 2011, determined that all of these charges be increased by 4.6% in line with the inflation factor used in determining general rents, and that the charge made to some tenants for communal aerials (currently 7p per week) be discontinued as this is administratively cumbersome. - 7.
+It is proposed that all of these charges be increased by 4.6% in line with the inflation factor used in determining general rents, and that the charge made to some tenants for communal aerials (currently 7p per week) be discontinued as this is administratively cumbersome. - 7.
 We also apply service charges to 344 properties in sheltered housing schemes in respect of heating and lighting.
 These charges vary according to the scheme and the size of the properties and may be offset against the winter fuel payment received by tenants, plus any cold weather payments.
 Housing Benefit will also cover these charges where applicable.
-In previous years, inflationary increases in these charges had not kept pace with the level of increase in fuel prices, and the Cabinet agreed in February 2009 to implement a 25% increase with further increases in future years to achieve a gradual return to cost recovery.
-The Cabinet, at its meeting held on 9th February, 2011, determined that charges be increased by 10%, from a current average weekly charge of £8.89 to a new average weekly charge of £9.78.
+In previous years, inflationary increases in these charges had not kept pace with the level of increase in fuel prices, and Cabinet agreed in February 2009 to implement a 25% increase with further increases in future years to achieve a gradual return to cost recovery.
+It is now proposed that charges be increased by 10%, from a current average weekly charge of £8.89 to a new average weekly charge of £9.78.

 - 8. The Council currently provides, within its general housing stock, a number of units of furnished accommodation for which a charge of £21.42 per week is made.
 It also provides six units of accommodation for homeless people in Lye for which management charges and service charges are applied (a two-bedroom flat and five one-bedroom flats).
 There are three houses for which garden maintenance charges are made.
-The Cabinet, at its meeting held on 9th February, 2011, determined that all of these charges be increased by 4.6% in line with the inflation factor used in determining general rents. - 9.
+It is proposed that all of these charges be increased by 4.6% in line with the inflation factor used in determining general rents. - 9.
 The Council offers laundry tokens for sale for the use of tenants at five high rise blocks (two in Brierley Hill and three in Dudley).
-The Cabinet, at its meeting held on 9th February, 2011, determined that charges be increased to £1.90 per token. - 10.
-The Cabinet, at its meeting held on 9th February, 2011, determined that pitch licences at Oak Lane be increased by 6.7%, in line with the increase in dwelling rents and that weekly charging for water be introduced initially at a rate of £6 per week, to be reviewed as actual usage is monitored. - 11.
+It is proposed that charges are increased to £1.90 per token. - 10.
+It is proposed that pitch licences at Oak Lane be increased by 6.7%, in line with the increase in dwelling rents and that weekly charging for water be introduced initially at a rate of £6 per week, to be reviewed as actual usage is monitored. - 11.
 The Council currently charges an administration fee of £2 per week to its leaseholders, to cover the costs of managing the properties.
-The Cabinet, at its meeting held on 9th February, 2011, determined to make no increase in the overall level of the fee as this currently covers the cost of the service. - 12.
+It is proposed that there is no increase in the overall level of the fee as this currently covers the cost of the service. - 12.
 The Council currently charges private residents who are in receipt of Telecare services £11 per month, and also charges Housing Association tenants varying amounts for this service.
-The Cabinet, at its meeting held on 9th February, 2011, determined to increase these charges by £1 per month from 1st April, 2011.
+It is proposed to increase these charges by £1 per month from 1 April 2011.
 The additional income generated will be used to increase investment in and development of the service.